Understanding the importance of gluten and Hashimoto’s disease may be the key factor in healing your thyroid.

 The hard truth is that gluten and Hashimoto’s Disease are a destructive combination.
 If you have been diagnosed with Hashimoto’s disease, also known as Hashimoto’s thyroiditis, you need to completely avoid gluten to avoid triggering autoimmune attacks on your thyroid gland.
 However, you may not have to avoid gluten forever but this depend on a number of factors.

 What decides if someone must be gluten-free forever?

-Once my patient’s antibody levels are extremely low or undetectable, their thyroid and blood tests look great, and they are feeling great, then we can try a gluten challenge.
+Once my patient’s antibody levels are in a healthy range, their thyroid and blood tests look great, and they are feeling great, then we can try a gluten challenge.
 I always make sure they are eating small quantities from high quality sources such as sourdough bread.
 Sourdough has much lower concentrations of gluten than normal bread because the leavening process breaks down a lot of the gluten.

 I’ll have a patient eat some high quality sourdough bread a few times a week and see how they feel.
 Sometimes they will know right away that they must completely avoid gluten.
 In other cases, they will feel fine and when we test their thyroid antibodies and thyroid numbers, they actually look great and have not changed.
 These individuals can have gluten in moderation.

 So as you can see, the answer is not black and white as it is very patient-specific.
 It would be a tragedy for someone to have to avoid gluten for their entire life unnecessarily.
 Most people will have to avoid gluten for life but there are always exceptions to this statement.